 - Standard 8 week program

-- 1 individual therapy session per week
+- One individual therapy session per week

 - Random monitoring of alcohol and drug use

 Fellowship Hall offers traditional outpatient services to guests who have successfully completed one of our many programs.
 Families are also encouraged to participate in our outpatient programs by utilizing individual and family counseling sessions.
-Family members who have completed the 4 day family program may take advantage of these services.
+Family members who have completed the 4-day family program may take advantage of these services.

 All of our outpatient programs are designed to address problems associated with chemical dependencies and, if applicable, related mental health disorders.
 The goal is to help clients integrate a workable recovery program into daily life.
 Our outpatient services include individual, couples, and family counseling.
 Multiple treatment modalities can be used based on the particular circumstances.
 The outpatient therapist, along with the guest, will determine the frequency of meetings.
-Continuity of care is a vital element of a successful recovery, and our outpatient services allow guests to continue working with clinicians who understand alcoholism and addiction.
+Continuity of care is a vital element of a successful recovery, and our outpatient services allow guests to continue working with clinicians who understand substance use disorder.
 Outpatient services also offer psychiatric assessment and medication management.

-- PTSD and other trauma related disorders
+- PTSD and other trauma-related disorders

 - Addictions and compulsive behaviors